tatumamckinnis/Markov/README.md

 ## Analysis Questions

 Answer the following questions in your analysis.
 You'll submit your analysis as a separate PDF as a separate assignment to Gradescope.
 Answering these questions will require you to run the driver code to generate timing data and to reason about the algorithms and data structures you have implemented.

+### Working Together for Analysis

+You're *stronlgy encouraged* to work with others in 201 in completing the analysis section for this project.
+In future projects you'll work on an entire project in pairs, and submit once for the pair.
+For this project, however, each person should submit independently.
+If you actively work with one or more people in 201, *please make sure* you list each other in the analysis document you turn in.

+### Big-O/O-notation for analysis questions

 For the analysis, let $`N`$ denote the length/number of words of the random text being generated.
 Let $`T`$ denote the length/number of words of the training text.
 Assume that *all words are of at most a constant length* (say, no more than 35 characters).
 To help in using the files in the `data` folder, here are is some information about total number of words and number of different words in some of the files: